Leon Chechemian: Leadership succession

 Stevens died on 2 February 1917.
 Martin (Mar Jacobus I Antipas (Note: According to Anson, the Ancient British Church archives "cannot produce documentary evidence" that Martin used the religious title and name "Mar Jacobus".)) then took over as third patriarch of the Ancient British Church and as third primus of the Free Protestant Episcopal Church.

 Martin died in 1919.
-Andrew Charles Albert McLagen (Mar Andries (Note: According to Anson, the Ancient British Church archives "cannot produce documentary evidence" that McLagen used the religious title and name "Mar Andries".)) was patriarch of the Ancient British Church and primus of the Free Protestant Episcopal church from 1919 until his death in 1928.
+Andrew Charles Albert McLagen (Mar Andries (Note: According to Anson, the Ancient British Church archives "cannot produce documentary evidence" that McLagen used the religious title and name "Mar Andries".)) was patriarch of the Ancient British Church and primus of the Free Protestant Episcopal church from 1919 until he died in 1928.

-The Free Protestant Episcopal Church of England was official recognised as a legally constituted denomination by the British Government in early 1917 after a test case of the 1916 Military Service Act.
+The Free Protestant Episcopal Church of England was officially recognised as a legally constituted denomination by the British Government in early 1917 after a test case of the 1916 Military Service Act.
 Ernest A. Asquith helped obtain this recognition that allowed clergy exemption from military service in World War I.